microsoft/vscode-iot-workbench/README.md

 ### Install Docker

-[VS Code Remote](https://aka.ms/vscode-remote) needs Docker runtime installed in order to use local containers, which is required for developing Embedded Linux devices in the Device Workbench.
+If you are developing on Embedded Linux for [ARM Cortex-A series](https://developer.arm.com/ip-products/processors/cortex-a) devices, you need to install and configure Docker in order to use container as compiling environment.
+And [VS Code Remote](https://aka.ms/vscode-remote) is the technology that enables this experience.You can skip this step if you are developing for Arduino or ESP32 devices.

 - Install Docker Desktop for Windows